arduino/docs-content/content/software/app-lab/1.setup/5.standalone/standalone.md

 ## Connect power, display, and input devices

-For the most reliable first-time experience, we recommend using a display and a USB mouse and keyboard.
+For the most reliable experience during initial setup and configuration, we recommend using a USB-C hub to connect a display and a wired USB mouse and keyboard.
+Once the system is configured, you can connect Bluetooth peripherals as needed.

 ### What You'll Need